paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 When judging about the variability of a random variable, e.g. to estimate the coefficient of variation, it is important to know which root causes need to be considered in the prediction.
 To give an example, uncertainties and variability in the design and manufacturing process may increase the variability of an item's strength, but also that of the stresses acting on it.

-Finally, it should be mentioned that also the mathematical model used to represent the failure mechanism may be associated with (model) uncertainties.
+Finally, it should be mentioned that also the mathematical model used to represent the {term}`failure mechanism <Failure mechanism>` may be associated with (model) uncertainties.
 Depending on the level of accuracy and sophistication of the model (e.g. simple empirical correlations versus detailed finite element code), it may be relevant to explicitly account for these model uncertainties in the reliability prediction.

 (method_6_5_3)=
 ### Uncertainty propagation and reliability estimation

-Reliability estimation with Physics of Failure methods requires that the identified uncertainties are propagated through the failure mechanisms model to assess the probability of failure due to unfavourable combinations of random variable realizations.
+Reliability estimation with Physics of Failure methods requires that the identified uncertainties are propagated through the {term}`failure mechanisms <Failure mechanism>` model to assess the probability of failure due to unfavourable combinations of random variable realizations.
 With the information from the previous steps, this is basically a mathematical question.

 Various tools and techniques are available to perform this task, from analytic solutions for some basic problems to numerical methods, e.g. using Monte Carlo simulations.
 An overview on the so-called structural reliability methods is given in the following section.